ratwolfzero/hopalong_python/README.md

   - **Image resolution directly impacts the visual density and detail:**

-    - Lower resolutions lead to higher densities per pixel, which enhances contrast because multiple trajectory points are grouped into fewer pixels, creating more pronounced differences between high-density and low-density areas.
-However, this also reduces the level of detail, as finer variations within the data are lost due to the coarser grid.
+    - Lower resolutions result in higher visual density contrast due to the grouping of multiple trajectory points into fewer pixels.
+This concentrates hit counts and emphasizes differences between regions of perceived high and low density, as visualized by the colormap.
+    This enhances visual clarity but reduces detail due to the coarser grid.

-    - Higher resolutions distribute trajectory points across more pixels, which increases the level of detail by capturing finer variations in the data.
-However, this also lowers contrast, as the density values are spread across more pixels, reducing the visible differentiation between areas of high and low density.
+    - Higher resolutions distribute trajectory points across more pixels, capturing finer variations in the data and increasing detail.
+However, this reduces visual density contrast because hit counts are spread more evenly, diminishing the apparent differences between regions of perceived high and low density in the colormap.

-  While smoothing techniques like `scipy.ndimage.gaussian_filter` can enhance visual contrast, they alter raw hit counts and are not included here to preserve data integrity.
+  While smoothing techniques like `scipy.ndimage.gaussian_filter` can enhance visual density contrast, they alter raw hit counts and are not included here to preserve data integrity.

 #### Comparison of Pixel-Based vs. Histogram Density Estimation